Daisy Rampion | E. Christopher Clark

 Daisy Rampion

 Daisy Rampion was Queen Consort of The Realm during Eden’s Second Age.
-Famous for her incredibly long blonde hair and for her facility with creating amici imaginarium, Daisy was a kind but mischievous woman.
-Having spent the first eighteen years of her life locked in a tower by a witch, she was also more than a little socially awkward.
+Famous for her long blonde prehensile hair, Daisy was a kind but mischievous woman.
+Having spent years of her life locked in a tower, she was also more than a little socially awkward.

 Appearance & Personality

 Daisy was bubbly, friendly, and awkward around other people.
 She delighted in the company of others, after so many years spent alone in her tower, but she wasn’t so good with social cues.
-She loved to be the center of attention, having had only a series of imaginary friends to keep her company as she grew up—all of them devoted to her out of fear that she’d forget them and they’d blink out of existence—and she got quite pouty when she was ignored.
+She loved to be the center of attention, having had only a series of imaginary friends to keep her company during her two years in the tower—all of them devoted to her out of fear that she’d forget them and they’d blink out of existence—and she got quite pouty when she was ignored.
 This led her to cause more than her fair share of mischief when she first arrived at court as the fiancée of the prince.

-Appearance-wise, Daisy was delicate-looking but sturdy as hell.
-She was a thin woman, called sickly by some, but she was tough.
+Appearance-wise, Daisy looked delicate but was sturdy as hell.
+She was a thin woman, but she was tough.
 She held her head high, kept her shoulders back, and carried herself with the pride and preparedness of a warrior.
 And yet, she also knew how to use her pretty face and her lovely decolletage to her advantage—and she took great pleasure in the ability of her broad smile to disarm even the worthiest of opponents.

 Biography